OluwayomiOJO/OluwayomiOJO/README.md

 I attended the following educational institutions

-I studied Masters in Software Technologies at The Robert Gordon University, United kingdom and graduated with a distinction, Post graduate diploma in Data analysis/ Artificial intelligence at the Saskatchewan Polytechnic, Regina, Canada
+I have Masters in Software Technologies from The Robert Gordon University, United kingdom and graduated with a distinction, Post graduate diploma in Data analysis/ Artificial intelligence from the Saskatchewan Polytechnic, Regina, Canada